reimagined/resolve/docs/advanced-techniques.md

 ## Splitting Code Into Chunks

-ReSolve uses **webpack** to transpile and bundle the application code so it can be run by client browsers, the server and serverless platforms.
+ReSolve uses [webpack](https://webpack.js.org/) to transpile and bundle the application code so it can be run by client browsers, the server and serverless platforms.

 ReSolve takes advantage of webpack's code splitting functionality to split the bundles into chunks.
 Depending on its purpose, every chunk can be server-only (for business logic), browser-only (for UI and client logic) or isomorphic (for view-models on the server side and Redux reducers on the client).

 Building a reSolve application produces the following chunks:

-- command processor code - aggregate command handlers and projections (server only)
+- Command processor code - aggregate command handlers and projections (server only)
-- view model projection (isomorphic)
+- View model projection (isomorphic)
-- read model projections and resolvers (server only)
+- Read model projections and resolvers (server only)
 - API handlers (server only)
-- SSR renderer (server only, with peer dependencies with client, like `styled-components`)
+- SSR renderer (server only, with peer dependencies with client, such as `styled-components`)
-- the client application with UI (browser only)
+- The client application with UI (browser only)

 All of these chunks are used by the target application.
 Some chunks can be included by other chunks.
 E.g., the client includes the view-model projection chunk to automatically generate Redux reducers.

-In a cloud/serverless environment, chunks like read-model projection & resolvers, SSR renderer, API handlers and rest business-logic are distributed to appropriate cloud executors.
+In a cloud/serverless environment, chunks like read-model projection & resolvers, SSR renderer, API handlers and REST business logic are distributed to appropriate cloud executors.

 When running locally, `resolve-scripts` requires all necessary chunks and combines them with the runtime code.

 ## Running Serverless

 Coming soon.
-A reSolve app is serverless-ready and can be deployed into AWS with a single command.
+A reSolve app is serverless-ready and can be deployed to AWS with a single command.

 ## Server-Side Rendering

 ReSolve provides the Server-Side rendering (SSR) functionality for React code out of the box.
-This means that reSolve application pages are always pre-rendered before being passed to the client browser.
+This means that reSolve application pages are always pre-rendered before being sent to the client browser.
 Note that server-side rendering is currently performed only for static content, without pre-fetching data.

 #### Managing routes